Covid 19 Omicron outbreak: New variant spread faster than anyone thought - NZ Herald

 It is unclear where or when the variant first emerged, and the Dutch announcement further muddies the timeline.
 Previously, the Netherlands had said it found the variant among passengers who came from South Africa on Friday — but the new cases predate that.

-That hasn't stopped wary nations from rushing to impose travel restrictions, especially on visitors coming from southern Africa.
-Those moves have been criticised by South Africa and the WHO has urged against them, noting their limited effect.
+That hasn't stopped wary nations from rushing to impose travel restrictions, especially on visitors from southern Africa.
+Those moves have been criticised by South Africa, and the WHO has urged against them, noting their limited effect.

 The latest news though made it increasingly clear that travel bans would struggle to stop the spread of the variant.
 The Netherlands, Belgium and France have now all reported cases in people who were in their countries before the European Union imposed flight restrictions.